IBM-Bluemix-Docs/StreamingAnalytics/c_starterapps.md

 # Sample applications
 {: #starterapps}

-Deploy and modify the starter applications and quickly learn how to use the {{site.data.keyword.streaminganalyticsshort}} service.
-Note that the v2 service plans require to run Streams on RHEL 7. {{site.data.keyword.streaminganalyticsshort}} provides a [set of starter and sample applications](https://developer.ibm.com/streamsdev/docs/starter-sample-apps-v2-plans/) to quickly get you started with the v2 service plans.
-The EventDetection and NYCTraffic sample applications do not work with the v2 service plans.
+Deploy and modify the starter applications and quickly learn how to use the {{site.data.keyword.streaminganalyticsshort}} service. {{site.data.keyword.streaminganalyticsshort}} provides a [set of starter and sample applications](https://developer.ibm.com/streamsdev/docs/starter-sample-apps-v2-plans/) to quickly get you started.
+Note that the service plans require applications to run Streams on RHEL 7.
 {:shortdesc}